 2.23.
 An independent assessment of the ageing management programme should be conducted.
-This task may be performed by the safety committee (see Requirement 6 of SSR-3 [1]) or by another competent body.
-See also para.
-4.4 of this Safety Guide.
+This task may be performed by the safety committee (see Requirement 6 of SSR-3 [1]) or by another competent body independent of line management of the research reactor.
+(See also para.
+4.4 of this Safety Guide.)